DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Classification
 - **Dataset statistics** - #Train: 8,945 &nbsp; #Validation: 2,248 &nbsp; #Test: 2,768
 - **Evaluation metric** - Accuracy on the test set (the higher, the better)
+- **Dataset splitting scheme** - Random split; remove redundancy in training and validation sets with 30% sequence identity cutoff against the test set.
+- **Description** - Models are required to predict where a natural protein locates in the cell.
+The label denotes 10 possible locations.

 | Rank |           Method            |        Test Acc         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:-----------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|